Fire Department Spotlight – Oakhill & District Fire Department – Oakhill, NS

 What is the community in Oakhill like?

-We’re in the town of Bridgewater, which covers 28 square kilometers or so.
-It’s a relatively small district with a relatively high population.
+We’re located next to the town of Bridgewater, which covers 28 square kilometers or so.
+It’s a relatively small district with a relatively high population density in comparison with other rural districts.
 We service around 600 primarily residential addresses with a few light industrial areas like the fabrication shops and a few smaller commercial entities like the local golf course.
 We get more traffic in the summertime, but otherwise the population is pretty steady.

 What is the size of your department?

 Right now, we have 25 active members on the fire service side.
 We also have a strong fund-raising side.
-We operate out of one station on one settlement where we’ve been since 1974.
+We operate out of one station in Whynotts Settlement where we’ve been since 1974.
 We are 100% volunteer based.
 Pre-pandemic, we were doing about 120 calls per year.
 Now we’re on track for around 85 calls this year.

 What’s the greatest challenge your department is currently facing?